 This is the value, as at the relevant date, of the reporting entity's holdings of its own Additional Tier 1 Capital instruments, unless exempted by APRA or eliminated through the application of Australian Accounting Standards.
 Include any unused trading limit on these instruments where agreed with APRA and own Additional Tier 1 Capital instruments that the ADI could be contractually obliged to purchase, regardless of whether they are held on the banking or trading book.
-Refer APS 111 paragraph 31(b) and Attachment J.
+Refer APS 111, paragraphs 15 to 17 of Attachment D.